simonmichael/hledger/doc/PULLREQUESTS.md

 When you are not ready for the PR to be merged, please make it a Draft PR.
 (Non-draft means "I think this is ready, you can merge any time".)
-And use a normal PR title, ie don't write "WIP:" or "Draft:" in the title.
+Use a normal PR title, ie don't write "WIP:" or "Draft:" in the title.

 ## The commit(s)